 Liza Potts, Social Media in Disaster Response: How Experience Architects Can Build for Participation.
 NY & Oxon: Routledge, 2014.
-PLEASE INSERT NUMBER OF PAGES pp. ISBN-13: 978-0415817417 US$ 40.27 (pbk)
+143pp.
+ISBN-13: 978-0415817417 US$ 40.27 (pbk)

 Reviewed by: Jonathan Corpus Ong, University of Leicester, UK

 In Social Media in Disaster Response, Liza Potts pens an ambitious manifesto for a more participatory media ecosystem, inviting both academics and industry specialists to work collaboratively and become ‘experience architects’ in the digital age.
 Potts defines experience architects as leaders who can ‘coordinate if not guide the activities of design and development teams’ to address gaps in existing communications infrastructures.
 Using recent events of disaster and conflict as her case studies, she illustrates failures of existing platforms–news websites, photo-sharing pages, and Google documents–to actualize the potentials of technology for information dissemination and collective mobilization in disaster response.
 This book proposes a toolkit that an interdisciplinary audience of communications researchers, professional and technical communicators, and systems designers can then use to learn from participants using social networks in disasters to more effectively collect data, authenticate information, and share knowledge in the future.